Carewatchers Elder/Senior Independent Living Placement and Referral Agency

 No matter what type of independent living community you consider, you want to make sure you connect with peers and feel comfortable in the community.
 When you visit the area, talk with some of the residents.
 Are they people you’d like to know better?
 Are support services timely with a staff that's friendly and accessible?

 There is no set size for an independent living community, so it’s up to you if you prefer a smaller size community or a busier place with more people and opportunities for socialization.
 Some residents may want to change their location to a warmer climate such as California, Arizona or Florida.

-Take a look at how accessible the retirement community is, both inside and outside.
+Look at how accessible the retirement community is, both inside and outside.
 Do you feel safe coming and going at different hours of the day?
 Are amenities outside of the facility within walking distance, or do you need transportation like a car or cart to get around?
-Can you easily get to places you frequently use such as a library, college, or medical services?
+Can you easily get to the places you frequently use such as a library, college, or medical services?